What is the difference between photochromic and Transitions® lenses?

 What are photochromic lenses?

 Photochromic lenses can function both as glasses and sunglasses.
-They are sometimes called light-adaptive lenses and provide protection against ultraviolet radiation.
+They are sometimes called light-adaptive lenses and protect against ultraviolet radiation.
 They were first developed in 1964 by a manufacturing company called Corning Inc. The earliest versions were made of glass and treated with silver-halide crystals.

 The technology continued to improve over time, resulting in the lightweight and durable eyewear we see today.
 They come in different materials like polycarbonate, plastic, and high-index plastic.
 The lenses are also available in different tints and colors to suit individual preferences.